ksimeono/macsGESTALT/README.md

 ### Outputs
 * This pipeline produces a series of files for each sample, but we only use the `.stats` files for downstream processing
-* The `.stats` files produced by our study are available through GEO: GSE173958 or through Mendeley Data: XXX
+* The `.stats` files produced by our study are available through GEO: GSE173958 or through Mendeley Data: http://dx.doi.org/10.17632/t98pjcd7t6.1